1) Get your supplies ready. You'll need stencil brushes/paper plate/ masking tape/acrylic paint.

 A final trick.
 If you get paint that “bleeds” to the back of your stencil, NO WORRIES.

-Just use a little of the same background paint used on your sign or project like “white out”.
+Just use a little of the same background paint used on your sign or project much like “white out”.
 Go over the edges you want to clean up.
 Touch over the paint that bled outside your script lines or object and it will disappear!!